Promote Diversity

 Training, and Reforming the Way of Thinking

 In order to promote diversity, and particularly women’s participation in the workplace, we feel it is critical to reform the corporate culture.
-Based on this mindset, in addition to training sessions for management (including officers), we are holding career development training for women and selective training aimed at female office workers and their superiors as a part of our efforts to raise motivation and support the career development of women in the workplace.
-Through these continuous efforts, we will move forward with reforming the way of thinking and raising the rate of women’s participation in the workplace at the management level.
+Based on this mindset, in addition to training sessions for management (including officers), we interview potential female managers and provide training for their superiors to raise motivation and support the career development of women in the workplace.
+Through these continuous efforts, we will move forward with reforming the way of thinking and raising the ratio of women in managerial positions.

 Recruitment, Assignment, and Training and Education

-For the employment of new graduates, we have set a numerical target for the ratio of female new recruits (career position) working at the head office, and we are implementing fair recruitment activities in compliance with the Employment Selection Guidelines issued by The Ministry of Health, Labour and Welfare.
-We have also set up the Return Employment System so that if a full-time employee is required to leave the company for unavoidable family reasons (marriage, child-rearing, caregiving, work transfer of spouse, etc.), and later that situation changes and they are able to return to work, that person has the chance to come back and work for Unitika, based on the mutual desire of both the individual and the company.
+For the employment of new graduates, we have set a numerical target for the ratio of female new recruits (career position) working at the head office, and we are implementing fair recruitment activities in compliance with the Employment Selection Guidelines issued by The Ministry of Health.

 Number of people | Ratio (%) | |